The human solution to Facebook’s machine-produced problems also won’t work

 That’s an understatement.
 See, Facebook’s form of advertising amounts to voyeurism for hire.
 That was never a good thing.
 At a certain point having Goliath peek into personal windows creeps out too many people, including regulators.

-Over the years Facebook grew to become a gigantic closed habitat where more than two billion human beings shared all kinds of revealing personal shit about themselves and each other, while providing countless ways for anybody on Earth, at any budget level, to micro-target ads at highly characterized human targets, using up to millions of different combinations of targeting characteristics (including ones provided by parties outside Facebook, such as Cambridge Analytica, which have deep psychological profiles of millions of Facebook members).
+One reason is structural.
+Facebook is comprised of many data centers, each the size of a Walmart or few, scattered around the world and costing many $billions to build and maintain.
+Those data centers maintain a vast and closed habitat where more than two billion human beings share all kinds of revealing personal shit about themselves and each other, while providing countless ways for anybody on Earth, at any budget level, to micro-target ads at highly characterized human targets, using up to millions of different combinations of targeting characteristics (including ones provided by parties outside Facebook, such as Cambridge Analytica, which have deep psychological profiles of millions of Facebook members).
 Hey, what could go wrong?

 In three words, the whole thing.